Mattheyses-Lab/desmostorm/README.md

 appears in the window title.
 Closing the project, opening another project, or exiting the GUI will prompt you to save or discard those changes.

+## Main Menus

+The top menu bar contains the main project, analysis, and export commands:

+- **File**: create, open, close, and save projects; save app settings; load images; and access export commands.
+- **File > Export**: export measurements, summary PDFs, region images, images with region boxes, linescan plots, and region images with ROI overlays.
+- **Run**: run classifier proposal generation, train or retrain classifiers, and run experimental ROI auto-fitting for the active region or all regions.
+- **Test**: open development/testing utilities such as cluster parameter tuning for the active image or active region.

 ## Image Viewer

 The main Image Viewer shows the active image and provides channel display,